Lawyer: Britain plans to strip IS teen of UK citizenship

 - He threw away a napkin at a hockey game.
 It was used to charge him in a 1993 murder.

+Begum left London with two friends in 2015, when she was 15, and traveled to Syria.
+Now 19 and living in a refugee camp, she says she has given birth to a baby and wants to come home.

-The case has reignited a debate in the U.K. about how to deal with citizens who joined IS but now want to return.
+The case has reignited a debate in the U.K. about how to deal with citizens who joined IS but want to return home now that the group is on the verge of collapse.
+U.S. President Donald Trump has demanded that European countries take back their citizens who fought in Syria, but European nations are worried about security.

+Begum was found this month by The Times newspaper in a refugee camp in Syria.
+She said she had fled the Islamic State group’s last enclave.

+The teenager said she had married an IS fighter, had lost two children through malnutrition and disease, and wanted her newly born baby boy to grow up in Britain.